Amazon pauses plans for Seattle office towers while City Council considers business tax

 Durkan has not been a champion of the tax but has expressed willingness to work with council members on the legislation.

+Under the draft legislation, which has yet to pass through any council committee, about $50 million per year would go to build low-income housing.
+About $20 million would go to emergency shelter and services.

-Councilmember M. Lorena González, another sponsor of the proposal, voiced support for the tax Wednesday morning.
-The money will be used to build “thousands of deeply affordable housing units over the years to house our most vulnerable Seattle residents,” she wrote on Twitter.
+Councilmember M. Lorena González, also sponsor of the proposal, voiced support for the tax Wednesday morning, saying the revenue would help “house our most vulnerable Seattle residents,” she wrote on Twitter.

 Jaime Smith, a spokeswoman for Gov. Jay Inslee, said Amazon “reached out to us to talk at a high level about this.”
 But she said the concerns raised were more about “the broader issue” of the company’s reputation and treatment in Seattle, and “not so much about the head tax, per se.”

-Seattle-area political leaders met with Amazon executives at the company’s in February.
+Seattle-area political leaders met with Amazon executives at the company’s campus in February, responding to the retailer’s surprise announcement it would build a second headquarters elsewhere in North America.

+“It’s not what I would expect from a corporation that says that it is committed to working with Seattle, as it did last year when we worked together to put together the reset meeting,” Herbold said.
+“This is really backsliding on that commitment.”

+Seattle Times staff reporters Vernal Coleman and Mike Rosenberg contributed to this story.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.